Precision BioSciences (DTIL) Received its Third Buy in a Row

-After William Blair and BTIG gave Precision BioSciences (NASDAQ: DTIL) a Buy rating last month, the company received another Buy, this time from JonesTrading.
-Analyst Soumit Roy reiterated a Buy rating on Precision BioSciences today and set a price target of $27.00.
-The company’s shares closed last Friday at $10.85.
+After William Blair and BTIG gave Precision BioSciences (NASDAQ: DTIL) a Buy rating last month, the company received another Buy, this time from H.C.
+Wainwright.
+Analyst Patrick Trucchio reiterated a Buy rating on Precision BioSciences today and set a price target of $20.00.
+The company’s shares closed last Friday at $11.00.

-According to TipRanks.com, Roy is a 5-star analyst with an average return of 46.0% and a 49.2% success rate.
-Roy covers the Healthcare sector, focusing on stocks such as Deciphera Pharmaceuticals, Monopar Therapeutics Inc, and Adaptimmune Therapeutics.
+According to TipRanks.com, Trucchio is a 1-star analyst with an average return of 0.0% and a 40.6% success rate.
+Trucchio covers the Healthcare sector, focusing on stocks such as Freeline Therapeutics Holdings, Milestone Pharmaceuticals, and Arrowhead Pharmaceuticals.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Precision BioSciences with a $21.00 average price target.
+Precision BioSciences has an analyst consensus of Strong Buy, with a price target consensus of $21.00, implying an 88.5% upside from current levels.
+In a report issued on June 4, JonesTrading also reiterated a Buy rating on the stock with a $27.00 price target.

 See today’s analyst top recommended stocks >>